-Michael Kimmel: Why Gender Equality is Good for Everyone - Men Included
+Why Gender Equality is Good for Everyone - Men Included

-We work in countries where women are often treated as second class citizens.
-Our work in these countries seeks to combat this mentality, the girls in our Kinships attend school and dream of future careers that aren’t affected by their gender.
+We work in countries where societies often treat women as second class citizens.
+Our work in these countries seeks to combat this mentality.
+The girls in our Kinship Projects attend school and dream of future careers that aren’t affected by their gender.

 Kimmel goes on to explain that gender equality is something that men should want to believe in, because it benefits everyone.
-The countries that have the most gender equality score highest on the happiness scales.
-Countries with greater gender equality are usually more economically successful – women who are educated and in the workplace are great economic assets.
-There is also evidence that companies that have greater gender equality tend to be better places to work.
-For more of these insights, watch the talk!
+The countries that have the most equality score highest on the happiness scales.
+Countries with greater gender equality are usually more economically successful.
+Educated, working women are great economic assets.
+There's also evidence that companies that have greater gender equality tend to be better places to work.

 Kimmel makes the compelling point that gender equality is in the best interest of countries, companies and men.
-Gender equality, he says, is a win-win for everyone.
+He says that it's a win-win for everyone.
 And to fully empower girls, we must also engage boys and men.

 We’re all in this together, and we need to carry this together.

 If you're interested in more information on gender equality and inequality in the developing countries where we work, as well as the importance of education for women, read our article here.